 - Kumamoto Castle and its park.
 Address: 1-1 Honmaru, Chuo Ward, Kumamoto, 860-0002

 - Suizenji Garden.
 Address: 8-1 Suizenji Koen, Chuo Ward, Kumamoto, 862-0956

 - Honmyo-ji Temple.
 Address: 4-13-1 Hanazono, Nishi Ward, Kumamoto, 860-0072

 - Fujisaki Hachiman-gu Shrine.
 Address: 3-1 Igawabuchimachi, Chuo Ward, Kumamoto, 860-0841

-- Hanaokayama Hill, which offers a great view of the city
+- Hanaokayama Hill offers a great view of the city

 - Kumamoto Prefectural Museum of Art.
 Address: 2-2 Ninomaru, Chuo-ku, Kumamoto-shi, Kumamoto-ken